britishkenyan/HR-ANALYTICS-REPORT/README.md

 Custom Visuals for advanced visualizations like cluster maps or KPI indicators.

 ### Key Findings
-Reasearch and development department has a high number of employees who left the company Employee Demographics & Attrition:
+Research and development department has a high number of employees who left the company Employee Demographics & Attrition:
 Younger employees (under 30) exhibit higher attrition rates.
 Employees in Sales and Research roles tend to leave more frequently than those in Engineering or HR.
+The Human resources department had the highest number of atrrition which bring us to think why the department in charge of recruitment are losing employees

 Performance & Salary:
 Higher performance ratings tend to reduce the likelihood of attrition.